 This is commonly used in PowerPoint to add a draft or confidential stamp to all your slides so that someone doesn’t accidentally send them along as final before they are ready.

-In PowerPoint, a watermark is often grey text (as you can see DRAFT in the picture below), or a washed out image that appears on all of your slides behind your content.
+A watermark is often grey text (as you can see DRAFT in the picture below), or a washed-out image that appears on all your slides behind your content.

-The trick is knowing how to properly add one (in the right place) so that it automatically appears on all of your slides.
+The trick to properly making a watermark like this is knowing where to add it in PowerPoint so that it automatically appears on all your slides at once.

-The last thing you want to do is make the mistake of trying to manually add (or try to update) a watermark to all of your slides individually.
+The last thing you want to do is make the mistake of trying to manually add (or update) your watermark individually on all your slides, one at a time.

 That is, do you want your watermark to appear on all the slides within your presentation, or just a few individual slides?

 If you want your watermark to appear on all of your slides, then you will want to add it on the Parent slide as pictured below.

 If instead you only want your watermark on a few individual slides, you’ll want to add it to just the child slide layouts in question where you want it to appear in your presentation.

 That is, do you want to be able to edit the watermark in the future?

 The answer to this question determines whether you add it to your slide, or whether you add it as a slide background as an image (explained below).